-Choosing the best snowboarding pants is critical for enjoying the slopes.
+Choosing the right snowboard pants is critical for enjoying the slopes.
 If you’ve ever been boarding in the spring you know that wearing thick pants can make for a hellish day.

 Ladies: We review the Men’s pants for simplicity, a link to the Women’s model is provided.

 Quick Answer: The 7 Best Snowboard Pants For 2018